m-labs/artiq/doc/manual/installing.rst

 * Install the FPGA vendor tools (e.g. Xilinx ISE and/or Vivado):

     * Get Xilinx tools from http://www.xilinx.com/support/download/index.htm.
-ISE can build bitstreams both for boards using the Spartan-6 (Papilio Pro) and 7-series devices (KC705), while Vivado supports only boards using 7-series devices.
+ISE can build bitstreams both for boards using the Spartan-6 (Pipistrello) and 7-series devices (KC705), while Vivado supports only boards using 7-series devices.

-    * The Papilio Pro is supported by Webpack, the KC705 is not.
+    * The Pipistrello is supported by Webpack, the KC705 is not.

     * During the Xilinx toolchain installation, uncheck ``Install cable drivers`` (they are not required as we use better and open source alternatives).